 Put Food In Pull-Out Drawers

 "If you invest in matching jars, get ready for serious kitchen envy by your friends.
-Not only does your food look stunning in jars, it’ll also stay fresher longer.
+Not only does your food look stunning in jars, but it’ll also stay fresher longer.
 We love the stunning jars here but you can also simply save up jars from your pasta sauces to create your own zero-cost pantry.

 Capture Cooking Inspo

 "You know you bought food but it seems like there is nothing to cook.
-To avoid the cooking doldrums, hang a white board (Ikea has modern ones made from glass) on a kitchen wall or paint a cabinet door with chalkboard paint and jot down your dishes as you unload the groceries.
+To avoid the cooking doldrums, hang a whiteboard (Ikea has modern ones made from glass) on a kitchen wall or paint a cabinet door with chalkboard paint and jot down your dishes as you unload the groceries.
 And voila! a full menu of cooking inspiration for anyone in your home who can read!"

 Invest In Healthy (Glass-Only) Storage

 "It might not sound like enough, but seriously, if you need more than 12 containers to store food, your fridge will be bursting and the food is sure to be forgotten and will spoil.
-By limiting yourself to less containers, you create a physical reminder that you are running low on storage containers and way high on leftovers.
+By limiting yourself to fewer containers, you create a physical reminder that you are running low on storage containers and way high on leftovers.
 Plus now you can store the containers with their lids on which makes for no-more missing lids.
 Hurrah!"